Easy Al Pastor Tacos

 2. When your pork is cooked remove it from the pan and set it aside.

-3. I drain my can of pineapple chunks and add it to the same pan as I cooked the pork in.
-I don’t do anything to the pineapple but you can add a little sea salt and chili powder to it as you fry it up.
-Get a nice char on all the pineapple chunks and I use my spatula to break it up into smaller bite sized pieces.
+3. Drain your can of pineapple chunks and add it to the same pan as you cooked the pork in.
+I don't do anything to the pineapple but you can add a little sea salt and chili powder to it as you fry it up.
+I get a nice char on all the pineapple chunks and I use my spatula to break it up into smaller bite-sized pieces.

-5. As your pork cooks, get a skillet hot with a little oil and fry up your corn tortillas and keep them warm in a dish towel.
+5. As your pork cooks, get a skillet hot with a little oil, fry up your corn tortillas, and keep them warm in a dish towel.

-6. I assemble my tacos with the pork and pineapple mixture and let everyone top them how they choose.
+6. Assemble the tacos with the pork and pineapple mixture and let everyone top them how they choose.

 1 Comments